msypetkowski/comfywr/README.md

 ComfyUI wrappers and utils
 ==========================

+This is purely experimental, WIP, convenience repo, with just some wrappers and relatively simple scripts for diffusion models inference.

 ComfyUI is a very convinient UI for image generation, which attracts developers to make their own plugins.
 While the diffusers library may seem to be a clean base for inference experiments, using ComfyUI nodes as a python library backend seems a silly idea,